uwcse510/web-cse510-wi16/index.md

 # Exam

-There will be a open-note, take-home exam asking you to demonstrate your understanding of the material in a more substantial format than the required reading reports.
+There will be a open-note, take-home exam asking you to demonstrate your understanding of the material in a more substantial format.
+The exam will evaluate your understanding of and critical thinking about concepts covered in this course, requiring you to connect concepts across papers.
+The readings will therefore also be important to the exam.

 Additional details will be posted here when finalized.

-{% comment %}
-This course will have a take-home exam.
-The exam will be open-note.

-The exam will evaluate understanding of and critical thinking about the concepts covered in the readings and classroom discussion.
-We anticipate all of the questions will be "essay-style."
-Rather than defining terms or concepts, you will be asked to connect concepts across papers you have read (or potentially a new paper).

-While we do not plan to enforce a time limit on the exam, we will offer a rough suggestion for how long to spend on the exam.
-{% endcomment %}

 # Statistics Lab